yangliuy/aNMM-CIKM16/README.md

 # Download the TREC QA Data
 You can download the TREC QA data from http://www.aclweb.org/aclwiki/index.php?title=Question_Answering_(State_of_the_art) .

-This ACL Wiki page also contains the state of the art methods for questions answering with TREC QA data, which could be baselines in your future research.
+This ACL Wiki page also contains the state of the art methods for question answering with TREC QA data, which could be baselines in your future research.

 # Change Logs
-- Will add implementation with Python/Tensorflow later.
+- Will add the implementation with Python/Tensorflow later.